 Coffee roasters require cleaning on a regular basis.
 Cleaning is important because it helps to keep bacteria and mold at bay.
 Both of these populate very fast in a warm and moist environment.
 Also, a dirty coffee roaster tends to ruin the flavor of your beans.

 Cleaning your roaster ensures it will last longer too.
 Nevertheless, roasters come in different designs, meaning some are easy to disassemble and clean while others require a little more work.
 For that reason, you need to find a roaster that you can easily take apart and clean as often as you use it.

 The Size of Equipment

-Coffee roasters are built in different size and shapes.
-Some are able to fit on a typical kitchen counter top while others are quite large, usually more than a few feet wide.
-Most kitchen spaces are built to accommodate medium to small sized electronics so that there is space left for other kitchen appliances.
+Coffee roasters are built in different sizes and shapes.
+Some are able to fit on a typical kitchen countertop while others are quite large, usually more than a few feet wide.
+Most kitchen spaces are built to accommodate medium to small-sized electronics so that there is space left for other kitchen appliances.

 Thus, the kind of model you want must be able to handle your roasting frequency and quantity and still fit in the available space.
 Measure your space and be sure you know what area you are working with before you bring in a roaster.

-Once you answer these two question, it will be easy to find the right coffee roaster for your needs.
+Once you answer these two questions, it will be easy to find the right coffee roaster for your needs.
 It’s that simple!